How to Grow Carnation Flowers

 Carnations are grown from seed.
 Carnation seeds can be directly seeded into your flower garden or started indoors for transplanting later.
 If planting outdoors, sow them early in the spring.
 But, make sure the soil is not too wet.

-When sowing seeds, cover lightly with 1/4 inches of fine soil.
+When sowing seeds, cover them very lightly with 1/4 inches of fine soil.
 Space seeds or seedlings 12″ apart.

 If you are growing perennials, you can propagate them from cuttings or by division.
 Propagate plants by plant separation in the fall months.